 But what now?
 In 1990 there were many who believed that Germany was again emerging as a superpower of sorts, particularly through its growing influence in central and Eastern Europe.
 Nobody thinks of it in these terms now, not least because Europe as a whole has seemed to be in decline.
 Indeed Germany itself found the post-1990 scenario difficult.
 Unification turned out to be prohibitively expensive, and the Germany economy began to under-perform, and its elaborate framework of social protection began to look too expensive to be affordable.
 And yet, over the past year or so the German economy has been pulling out of recession and is again being seen as the engine of Europe.
 Right now, German Chancellor Angela Merkel is showing signs of wanting to push into place a new economic, social and political settlement for Europe.

 No matter how difficult it is turning out to be to keep Europe, its economy and its Euro currency stable, it is clear that Germany has a pivotal role to play.
 It is however also still reasonable to think of Europe as a valuable context in which German’s political ambitions are constrained, at least to an extent, while the memories of the horrors of Nazism still remain.
-As German unification comes of age this year, the country is continuing to grow in influence, and its partners may feel more and more confident that this influence will not be abused.Explore posts in the same categories: history comment below, or link to this permanent URL from your own site.
+As German unification comes of age this year, the country is continuing to grow in influence, and its partners may feel more and more confident that this influence will not be abused.history comment below, or link to this permanent URL from your own site.